akashvichhi/adonisjs-boilderplate/README.md

 ### Introduction

-- This is the boilerplate for the adonisjs project with swagger
+- This is the boilerplate for the adonisjs project with swagger implemented

 #### This boilerplate contains the following modules: